granthughes1999/cellfinder_brainrender/README.md

 # cellfinder_brainrender
-this repository takes light-sheet images of cal-light mice and adds a folder to the cellfinder ouput directory of that mouse these files take combines cellfinder and brainrender into one repository for simplicity
+this repository is designed to work with light-sheet images from DBS prefromed on cal-light mice.

 ## Step 1
 #### Clone repository